Campus Improvement Plan

 Evaluation Data Sources: PSAT 8/9 (Grade 8) College Board

-Strategy 1: Monitor, analyze and adjust instruction according to college and career readiness of students as measured on MAP "On-Track" to College Board benchmark performance in reading and math.
+Strategy 1: Monitor, and adjust instruction according to college and career readiness of students as measured on MAP On-Track to college board benchmark performance in reading and math.

 Teachers